 The results of my experiment do demonstrate that air drying hops in low humidity environments is possible using air flow with no to little introduced heat.

 During 2018, I was not successful in finding an alternate pill making machine that had higher compression than the model already tested within my budget to purchase or lease.
 Luckily, the sales representative from the original company I worked with attended a conference and met a director from Natoli Engineering that operates a compression lab for tablet making.
 He put me in contact with this gentleman.
 I shipped ten pounds of hops to them.
 My fields were flooded this year and I was not able to obtain a fresh crop for experimentation, thus I purchased fresh hops harvested in 2019.
 After much trial and error, they were not able to make pills without using a cellulose binding agent.
 While I know my commercial brewers will not approve of this additive, my home test brewers are willing to experiment with these pills.

-I have found a brewer from the Firehouse Brewing Company who is also a member of the Ale Riders Home Brew Club to make two exact batches of beer, one using pelletized hops and the other using the tablets.
-He is willing to use his brewing equipment, I will compensate him for his time and ingredients.
+I have found a brewer from the Firehouse Brewing Company who is also a member of the Ale Riders Home Brew Club that made two exact batches of beer, one using pelletized hops and the other using the pills.

 This data, along with the lab results, will be shared with Chris Graham from SDSU to post on the iGrow website, and the members of the South Dakota Hops Growers Association.

 Educational & Outreach Activities

 Thus far I have not disseminated information as I have not yet received feedback from the brewers on comparing the pellets and pills.
 Once data is obtained, I will share my findings on the iGrow website, and with my fellow growers in the South Dakota Hops Growers Association.